Gabriel250903/Automatization/README.md

 # Automatization

-An automation tool for Windows built with WPF.
+An automation tool for ProTanki built with WPF.

 ## Overview

-Automatization is a versatile desktop application designed to help you automate repetitive tasks on your Windows machine.
+Automatization is a versatile desktop application designed to help you automate repetitive tasks on ProTanki.
 It provides a simple interface to configure and trigger actions like mouse clicks at specific coordinates, all manageable through global hotkeys.

 ## Features